electrotype/thunderbird-addon-scriptable-notifications/README.md

 Python is required.

-The commande `aplay` must be available on the system for the sound to be played.
+The command `aplay` must be available on the system for the sound to be played.

-The library `libappindicator-gtk3` must be installed for Python to be able to add an icon in the system tray.
+The library `libappindicator-gtk3` must be installed for Python to be able to add the icon to the system tray.

 The `scriptExamples/linux-kde/soundAndTrayIcon/showThunderbirdTrayIcon.py` and
-`scriptExamples/linux-kde/soundAndTrayIcon/tada.wav` files must be kept in the same directory as the`script.sh`.
+`scriptExamples/linux-kde/soundAndTrayIcon/tada.wav` files must be kept in the same directory as the`script.sh` script.

 ### Writing an external script

-- It is a good idea to start your own script from one provided in the `scriptExamples` folder because the `Native messaging` protocole expects your script to read and write some data in a specific way.
+- It is a good idea to start your script from one provided in the `scriptExamples` folder because the `Native messaging` protocole expects your script to read and write some data in a specific way.